AHORAFLX/help-flexygo/docs/Style/CSS&Typography.en.md

 ### Horizontal

-You can use the **dl-horizontal** class to make dt and dd aligned with its pair one net to the other.
+You can use the **dl-horizontal** class to make dt and dd aligned with its pair one next to the other.

 <dl class="dl-horizontal">
 	<dt>My description list</dt>